-Similarly, the pumping output can also vary across day.
+Similarly, the pumping output can also vary across the day.
 I used to worry when I was regularly able to pump 60 ml in each morning pump session but suddenly I only got 40 ml.
-A lot of things may affect your milk production, remember than it is still largely dependent on your hormone.
+A lot of things may affect your milk production, remember that it is still largely dependent on your hormone.
 When you are tired or stressed, you may get less milk.
 When you feel happy, you may get more.
 Just know that there will be bad days where you don’t really get a lot of milk.
 And it’s okay.

-Some times it can be pretty depressing if you don’t get the amount of milk that you have expected.
+Sometimes, it can be pretty depressing if you don’t get the amount of milk that you have expected.
 I could totally understand.
 But try not to focus on those numbers.
 Instead, have a deep breath and be grateful that you are still able to provide some milk to your baby.

 #6 Beware of excess lipase issue